cgross/angular-notify/README.md

 ### notify.closeAll()

 Closes all currently open notifications.
+Notifications that are closed by `closeAll()` will not call their `onClose`-events.

 ## Providing Custom Templates